MobinaMhr/Distributed-voice-call-using-WebRTC/README.md

 # Distributed voice call using WebRTC
-A Computer Networks course project in the spring semester of the University of Tehran under the supervision of Dr.Yazdani.
+A Computer Networks course project in the fall semester of the University of Tehran under the supervision of Dr.Yazdani.

 ## How to Run